BettercareHealth/bettercare/nc/nc-7.md

 This depends on the site where the temperature is measured:

-1. The normal axillary temperature is 36.5–37 °C.
+1. The normal axillary temperature is 36.5–37&nbsp;°C.
-2. The normal abdominal skin temperature is 36–36.5 °C.
+2. The normal abdominal skin temperature is 36–36.5&nbsp;°C.

 All newborn infants have the same range of normal body temperature.

 Note
-:	The normal oral temperature is 37–37.5 °C and rectal temperature is 37.5–38 °C. Neither are routinely used in newborn infants.
+:	The normal oral temperature is 37–37.5&nbsp;°C and rectal temperature is 37.5–38&nbsp;°C. Neither are routinely used in newborn infants.

-## Heat production and loss
+## Heat production and&nbsp;loss

 ### 7-3 What determines body temperature?